The 2024 LDP SUMMIT

 Key Findings from the 2024 LDP Survey of Early Talent Program Practices

 Every two years, the LDP Connect community participates in the LDP Survey – a unique study of practices related to the positioning, management and evaluation of early career talent development programs.
-The 2024 data includes information collected from many development programs across the country.
+The 2024 data includes information collected from 169 development programs from 97 marquis employers across the country.
 In this session, we’ll explore what the data tell us.
 What is a “good” post-program retention rate?
 What activities are correlated with “success?”
 How diverse is the typical program?
+What program inputs are correlated with program success metrics?
 And many other insights.
 Join us!

 3:15 pm